dulhara19/Principal_Component_Analysis/README2.md

 Captures both linear & nonlinear relationships
 MI score tells how useful each feature is You keep the original features. but when we use PCA it gives Transformed "components" (not original features)

-PCA only captures Only linear (unless you use Kernel PCA) and Unsupervised (ignores target).
+PCA only captures Only linear (unless you use Kernel PCA) and Unsupervised (ignores target). but when we use MI, it is Supervised (uses target info!)